 The funny thing is, it never gets old.
 I find many times I’m thinking about what I’ll turn next before I’m even done with the current bowl.

 HOW I GOT STARTED TURNING

 I was fortunate to find a local chapter of the AAW and a particular Wednesday night group that meets sorta near me.
 When I say sorta, it’s an hour and fifteen-minute drive one way, and worth every mile.

 The turning group is comprised of beginners, masters and everyone in between, some turning, many congregating and socializing.
-The person who hosts this motley crew at his well-appointed
+Danny Hoffman, the person who hosts this motley crew at his well-appointed

 Through the vast knowledge shared by everyone at these meetings, the endless tools and supplies, and the open attitude of “give it a try”, I was able to quickly excel and learn like a sponge, soaking up knowledge, tips, and techniques.